carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

        mkdir $HOME/.apigee-secure

-5. Use the following command with the template `resources/project-credentials.yml.template` to create your credentials file:
+5. Use the following command with the template `resources/credentials.yml.template` to create your credentials file as in the following example:

        cp resources/project-credentials.yml.template $HOME/.apigee-secure/argolis-credentials.yml